 - If you miss a dose of ribavirin capsules, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use ribavirin capsules.

 - Ribavirin capsules may cause dizziness or blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use ribavirin capsules with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Avoid drinking alcohol, including beer, wine, and liquor, because it could worsen liver disease.

-- Women of childbearing potential who either take ribavirin capsules or are sexual partners of men who take ribavirin capsules must have a pregnancy test before therapy with ribavirin capsules is started, monthly during therapy, and monthly for 6 months after ribavirin capsules is stopped.
+- Women of childbearing potential who either take ribavirin capsules or are sexual partners of men who take ribavirin capsules must have a pregnancy test before therapy with ribavirin capsules are started, monthly during therapy, and monthly for 6 months after ribavirin capsules are stopped.